BackofenLab/IntaRNA/README.md

 If you installed one of the dependencies in a non-standard directory, you have to use the according `configure` options:
-- `--with-RNA` : the prefix where the Vienna RNA package is installed
+- `--with-vrna` : the prefix where the Vienna RNA package is installed
 - `--with-boost` : the prefix where the boost library is installed